felixhageloh/weather-widget/weather.widget/README.md

 2. Temperature units.
 Use 'us' for Fahrenheit and 'si' for Celsius.

 3. Automatic location lookup.
-Set `useLocation` to `static` to disable auto location and instead always use the default city and region.
+Set `useLocation` to `static` to disable auto location and instead use specified coordinates with `staticCoords`.

 ## Appearance